Code-Institute-Submissions/milestoneproject2-2/README.md

 ## Credits

 ### Media
-    -The sound files used came from [freecodecamp](https://www.freecodecamp.org/)
+    - The sound files used came from [freecodecamp](https://www.freecodecamp.org/)

 ### Acknowledgements
-    -I recived inpsiration from various guides online on how to make random number generators for javascript.
+    - I recived inpsiration from various guides online on how to make random number generators for javascript.